-WordPress is often considered to be the king of content management systems (CMS) and in many ways it reigns supreme, but nothing is perfect—and that includes WordPress.
-Fortunately, any WordPress negatives are amply compensated for the many benefits WordPress provides, but it’s important webmasters be aware of some of the negatives so they can make an informed choice before creating a WordPress powered blog or website.
+Many professional website developers in Cork and Ireland often consider WordPress to be the king of content management systems (CMS) and in many ways, it reigns supreme, but nothing is perfect—and that includes WordPress.
+Fortunately, any WordPress negatives are amply compensated for the many benefits WordPress provides, but it’s important webmasters be aware of some of the negatives so they can make an informed choice before creating a WordPress-powered blog or website.

 A Few WordPress Negatives